 Companies that are acquired or delisted are deleted intra-year.
 There are no intra-year reconstitution additions.

-The Index is reconstituted semi-annually effective after the close of business of the third Fridays of April and October of each year, with a reference date for the data being the last trading dates of the previous March and September, respectively.
+The Index is reconstituted semi-annually effective after the close of business of the third Fridays of April and October of each year, with a reference date for the data being the third Friday of the previous March and September, respectively.

 RISKS AND OTHER CONSIDERATIONS